cbcrg/nf-phdcourse21/README.md

     aws.batch.cliPath = '/home/ec2-user/miniconda/bin/aws'
 ```

-A S3 bucket must be provide by using the `workDir` configuration setting.
+A S3 bucket must be provided by using the `workDir` configuration setting.
 Also the name of a queue
 previously created in the AWS Batch environment needs to be specified using the `process.queue` setting.

 See the [AWS Batch documentation](https://www.nextflow.io/docs/latest/awscloud.html#id2) for details.